-- 31. The following adjustments to the minimum premium rates set out in Table 2 a) and 2 b) above may be applied: - a) A discount of five basis points to the minimum premium rates set out in Tables 2 a) and 2 b) above may be applied for officially supported transactions in the form of conditional insurance cover. - b) The minimum premium rates shall be applied on the covered principal amount.
+48. The following adjustments to the applicable minimum premium rates may be applied:

+- a) A discount of five basis points (per annum spreads) or 0.29% (up-front) to the applicable minimum premium rates may be applied for officially supported transactions in the form of conditional insurance cover. - b) The minimum premium rates shall be applied on the covered principal amount.